 As you’ll have read above, there are many benefits to fat consumption and the key to eating fats is making sure you are eating the right ones.
-Avoid saturated and trans-fats.
-These are the baddies and enjoy eating monounsaturated and polyunsaturated fats.
-Any excess consumption of saturated fats will lead to possible weight gain and health risks.
+Avoid saturated and trans-fats and enjoy eating monounsaturated and polyunsaturated fats.
+Any excess consumption of saturated fats will lead to possible weight gain and increased health risks.

-Low fat foods may seem like a good idea, but often their ‘low fat’ content has been replaced by other alternatives to keep it tasting nice.
+Low-fat foods may seem like a good idea, but often their ‘low fat’ content has been replaced by other alternatives to keep the flavour and satiety.
 Added sugar is the main culprit, so I’d recommend reading food labels to check what the item has been substituted with.
-Milk and yoghurts are common products of this.
-You’ll notice that sugar content is much higher in low fat options than their full fat counterparts.
+Milk and yoghurts are common culprits of this.
+You’ll notice that sugar content is much higher in low-fat options than their full-fat counterparts.

 Have you got a question that hasn’t been covered?
 You are more than welcome to contact me and I’ll see if it’s something that can feature in the series.